Shiva (Judaism)

-Shiva is the week-long mourning period in Judaism for first-degree relatives.
+Shiva (also spelled "shibah") is the week-long mourning period in Judaism for first-degree relatives.
 The ritual is referred to as "sitting shiva" in English.
 The shiva period lasts for seven days following the burial.
 Following the initial period of despair and lamentation immediately after the death, shiva embraces a time when individuals discuss their loss and accept the comfort of others.

 Its observance is a requirement for the parents, siblings, spouses, and children of the person who has died.
 At the funeral, mourners wear an outer garment that is torn before the procession in a ritual known as keriah.
 In some traditions, mourners wear a black ribbon that is cut in place of an everyday garment.
 The torn article is worn throughout the entirety of shiva.
 Typically, the seven days begin immediately after the deceased has been buried.
-Following burial, mourners assume the halakhic status of avel.
+Following burial, mourners assume the halakhic status of avel (אבל).
 This state lasts for the entire duration of shiva.

 It is necessary for the burial spot to be entirely covered with earth in order for shiva to commence.
 During the period of shiva, mourners remain at home.
 Friends and family visit those in mourning in order to give their condolences and provide comfort.
 The process, dating back to biblical times, formalizes the natural way an individual confronts and overcomes grief.
 Shiva allows for the individual to express their sorrow, discuss the loss of a loved one, and slowly reenter society.